MechanicalRock/mechanicalrock.github.io/_posts/2020-06-11-trusted-web-activities.md

 The feedback here may prompt you to make further changes to your web app.
 If not then you can go ahead and select "Build my PWA".

-Upon doing so you will see a number of platform options.
+Upon doing so you will see many platform options.
 Selecting the arrow in the corner of the Android box starts the process of generating the TWA package.

-A prompt will be shown, and in small print at the bottom will be the text:
+A prompt will appear, and in small print at the bottom will be the text:

 > Your PWA will be a Trusted Web Activity.